 I always look at the overall customer service before I purchase and Emma does great on this end.
 You will get a 10 year guarantee and a 100 day trial period.
 You have 100 days to try this mattress and if you don’t like it you can simply return it and get a full refund.
 It’s that simple so you should feel comfortable ordering from Emma.
 The return service won’t cost you anything and there are no hidden fees.

-Completing this Emma mattress review I want to summarise my thoughts on the Emma mattress.
+Completing this Emma Hybrid mattress review I want to summarise my thoughts on it.
 Overall, I think that Emma is one the best mattresses I have tried.
 It features a fantastic Airgocell technology that in my view is the strongest element of this mattress.
 Constructed of high quality materials and offering great pressure relief and support, Emma should be very high on your list.
 Don’t forget to check our voucher codes page to get the latest mattress offers.

 -Great support and pressure relief